Skip to content

 Since 2019, all the palm oil present in our Private Brand and perishable products in Portugal and Poland has RSPO certification, thus ensuring sustainable sourcing.

-In Colombia, the level of RSPO certification is relatively low concerning the total produced.
-As a result, Ara joined the Colombian Government initiative “Acuerdo de Volunades para la Deforestación Cero en la Cadena de Aceite de Palma en Colombia” (Voluntary Agreement for Zero Deforestation in the Colombian Palm Oil Chain), aimed at ensuring that the palm oil used in Private Brands and perishables does not promote deforestation.
+Because the level of RSPO certification in Colombia is relatively low in relation to the total produced, in 2021 Ara joined the Colombian government’s initiative “Acuerdo de Voluntades para la Deforestación Cero en la Cadena de Aceite de Palma en Colombia” (Voluntary Agreement for Zero Deforestation in the Colombian Palm Oil Chain).
+In 2023, we were able to trace the origin of 91% of the palm oil present in Ara’s Private Brand and perishable products back to the farm where it was produced.

 Soy